developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/samples/signaturecapture/index.md

 4. Ensure the correct **Height** and **Width** is entered for the output image.
 If any changes are made, tap **Set Config** to update the new values in the profile.

 5. Press the trigger button to scan.
+The sample provided above in the Overview section can be used to scan.
 The captured data and file path of the saved image is displayed.
 <img style="height:350px" src="signaturecapture3.png"/>